zuai-logo

 Government revenue typically increases during expansions due to higher tax collections and decreases during contractions due to lower tax collections and increased welfare spending.

-Two consecutive quarters (6 months) of negative GDP growth.
+A recession is identified by two consecutive quarters of negative GDP growth.